Updated:

 4. Processing Integrity Controls

 These controls address whether systems perform as intended.
-They focus on the accuracy, completeness, and reliability of system processing.
+They focus on the accuracy, completeness, and reliability of system processing, especially when large volumes of data are ingested, processed, and exported.
+Effective controls help confirm that inputs and outputs align and that no data is lost or altered during processing.

 Examples include: